 As normally applies to all GM food assessments, this report will be available to the public on the FSANZ website and distributed to major stakeholders.
-Public comments on this 1st Assessment will be used in preparing the 2nd Assessment, which will include the development of a draft variation to the Code.
-Following a second round of public consultation, an Approval Report will be completed and the draft variation will be considered for approval by the FSANZ Board.
+Public comments on this 2nd Assessment will be used in preparing an Approval Report that will be considered by the FSANZ Board.

 The Applicant and individuals and organisations that make submissions on this Application will be notified at each stage of the assessment.
-After the FSANZ Board has considered the Approval Report, if the draft variation to the Code is approved, that decision will be notified to the Ministerial Council.
-If the approval of food derived from corn line DAS-40278-9 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the relevant changes to the Code in the national press and on the website.
+After the FSANZ Board has considered the Approval Report, and if the draft variation to the Code is approved, that decision will be notified to the Ministerial Council.
+If the approval of food derived from corn line DAS-40278-9 is not subject to review by the Ministerial Council, the Applicant and stakeholders, including the public, will be notified of the gazettal of the relevant changes to the Code in the national press and on the website.

-10. Consultation
+8. Consultation